Table of Contents

-Why buying a dry composting toilet is a good decision
+Why buying a composting toilet is a good decision

-There are several reasons why you are right to buy a dry composting toilet:
+There are several reasons why you are right to buy a composting toilet:

 Thanks to their simple functionality, composting toilets can be used almost anywhere.
 Whether in the car on the way to weekend camping, on a summer holiday in a camper, on a yacht trip, night fishing, waiting in a raised hide, barbecuing in a garden shed, in a container outdoor office or in a Tiny House, they can be used anywhere.

-Dry composting toilets deliberately do without unnecessary bells and whistles.
+Composting toilets deliberately do without unnecessary bells and whistles.
 After all, when you use your toilet at home, you don't want to have to press three buttons and operate two levers before you've done your business.
 Where you flush with water at home, elsewhere you just flush.
-Zack, you're done!
+Pow!
+You're done!

 Decisive criteria when buying a composting toilet

-Before buying a dry composting toilet, you should answer the following questions:
+Before buying a composting toilet, you should answer the following questions: